quru/qis/README.md

 To run QIS in production, you will need files:

-* `Quru Image Server-2.xx.tar.gz` - the main QIS Python web application
+* `Quru Image Server-3.xx.tar.gz` - the main QIS Python web application
 * `QIS-libs.tar.gz` - the application's Python dependencies,
   including compiled C extensions as platform-specific binaries
 * and unless your `QIS-libs.tar.gz` was supplied by Quru, you will also need to [request a copy of the `qismagick` package](#qismagick.so) for your production platform

-To generate these from the development project, run:
+To generate these files from the development project, run:

 	$ make distribute
 	...